TuZZiX/p5_beta/README.md

 # p5_beta

-Assignment on trajectory planning due at the end of February 2016.
+Assignment on trajectory planning for PS5 and PS6.
 It demonstrates the following behaviors:

 + graceful halt from LIDAR alarm